Is Romania safe?

 Where is Romania?

 Romania is nestled in the southeastern part of Central Europe, on the north of the Balkanic Peninsula, and is one of the countries in Europe that boasts a unique blend of natural beauty.
-Surrounded by countries like Bulgaria, Servia, Hungary, Ukraine and the Moldova Republic and having access to the Black Sea, this European country has always been a gem for foreign travelers.
+Surrounded by countries like Bulgaria, Serbia, Hungary, Ukraine and the Moldova Republic and having access to the Black Sea, this European country has always been a gem for foreign travellers.

-From 2007 Romania becomes one of the members of the European Union, and in 2020 is the 8th largest county in EU with a surface of 238.397 km2 (92.046 sqm).
-The Romania territory is very well balanced between mountains (31%), hills and orchards (36%), and plains (33%).
+From 2007 Romania became one of the members of the European Union, and in 2020, it is the 8th largest county in the EU with a surface of 238.397 km2 (92.046 sqm).
+The Romanian territory is very well balanced between mountains (31%), hills and orchards (36%), and plains (33%).
 The Carpathian Mountains, also known as the Transylvanian Alps, are concentrated in the center like a fortress.
-The Danube river marks the south border of Romania and ends in the Black Sea.
+The Danube River marks the south border of Romania and ends in the Black Sea.
 Time in Romania is Eastern European Summer Time (EEST) is 3 hours ahead of Coordinated Universal Time (UTC).

-A common mistake is the confusion of Romania with the ex-soviet countries.
-Even if the Communist Party ruled Romania by almost 50 years wasn't part of the Union of Soviet Socialist Republics (USSR).
-Romania is the only Latin country in Eastern Europe, and the primary language is Romanian that combines influences from Latin, Dacian, Slavic, and less german and Turkish.
+A common mistake is the confusion of Romania with the ex-Soviet countries.
+Even if the Communist Party ruled Romania for almost 50 years wasn't part of the Union of Soviet Socialist Republics (USSR).
+Romania is the only Latin country in Eastern Europe, and the primary language is Romanian which combines influences from Latin, Dacian, Slavic, and less German and Turkish.

 Who does Terrorism affect?